solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/eks-service-accounts.md

 ## Deploying Gloo Edge

-As this feature is brand new, it is currently only available on a beta branch of gloo.
-The following are the version requirements for closed source and open source Gloo Edge.

-    Closed Source: v1.5.0-beta8

-    Open Source: v1.5.0-beta22

-For the purpose of this tutorial we will be installing open source Gloo Edge, but closed source Gloo Edge will work exactly the same, with slightly different helm values specified below.
+For the purpose of this tutorial we will be installing open source Gloo Edge, but Gloo Edge Enterpise will work exactly the same, with slightly different helm values as specified below.

 {{< tabs >}}
 {{< tab name="Open Source" codelang="shell">}}